 - Shoutouts.
-This technique is quite common among Instagram users because the sense of community is highly valued.
+This technique is quite common among Instagram users.
+The sense of community is highly valued.
 Basically, you create a post where you mention another Instagram account and they do the same for you.
-This way, followers on both accounts will be exposed to a different view of the same niche they like, and you get some brand awareness in return.
+This way, followers on both accounts will be exposed to a different view of the same niche they like.
+You’ll get some brand awareness in return.

-There are other cool tactics one can try to grow their following, and you can find them all in the Foundr’s guide of using Instagram to grow your business.
+There are other cool tactics one can try to grow their following.
+You can find them all in the Foundr’s guide of using Instagram to grow your business.

 From a platform that only has pictures, Instagram slowly evolved into a social network that has two different types of video features.

-First, we have Instagram stories (or Insta stories), which started as a way to give content creators more room to express their creativity and keep users engaged (they go away after 24 hours).
-However, these are bite-sized clips since a story can only hold 15 seconds of video.
+First, we have Instagram stories (or Insta stories), which started as a way to give content creators more room to express their creativity.
+It keeps users engaged (they go away after 24 hours).
+These are bite-size clips.
+A story can only hold 15 seconds of video.

-This guest blog article was was written by Stewart Dunlop who is a full-time content marketer at Foundr and a part-time Stephen King reader, gamer, and footballer.
+This guest blog article was was written by Stewart Dunlop who is a full-time content marketer at Foundr.
+He is also a part-time Stephen King reader, gamer, and footballer.